tukasa0001/TownOfHost/README-EN.md

 ### BAN Function
 The host can ban players even during the game without requiring other players to vote. <br>
-Also, if you ban, that player will not be able to enter the room you host from now on. <br>
+If a player is banned, they will not be able to enter the room until it is closed. <br>
 Players who have already left can also be added to the ban list by selecting them and pressing the ban button.<br>
-Banned players are recorded in `./TOH_DATA/BanList.txt` as `friend code, player name`, and you can remove the ban by deleting the corresponding line. <br>
+Banned players are recorded in `./TOH_DATA/BanList.txt` as `friend code, player name`.
+You can remove the ban by deleting the corresponding line. <br>
 Even if you block it with a friend list, it will automatically ban. <br>

 ### Kick Function